Tutte Invariants for Alternating Dimaps: Concluding Remarks

 \section{Concluding Remarks}

 We conclude this article with some problems for further research.

-Knowing that the c-Tutte invariant is an analogue of the Tutte polynomial under certain circumstances, a natural question that arises is: \begin{enumerate} \item Does the c-Tutte invariant yield another option to compute the Tutte polynomial for abstract graphs? \end{enumerate}

-Recall that in \cref{sec:Tutte_invariant_vs_Tutte_polynomial}, we only discuss the c-Tutte invariant for alternating dimaps that are embedded on an orientable surface that has genus zero.
+Recall that in \cref{sec:characterisations_of_ETI}, we only discuss extended Tutte invariants for alternating dimaps that are embedded on an orientable surface that has genus zero.
 The reason is, we believe that more edge types may need to be defined if an alternating dimap is embedded on an orientable surface that has genus greater than zero.
-For instance, consider a $ k $-posy for $ k \ge 1 $ (see \cite{Farr2018} for more details), and a minor of $ \hbox{alt}_c(K_4) $ that is embedded on a torus, where $ K_{4} $ is a complete graph with four vertices (see Figure~\ref{fig:Torus}).
+For instance, consider a $ k $-posy for $ k \ge 1 $ (see \cite{Farr2018} for more details), and a minor of $ \hbox{alt}_c(K_4) $ that is embedded on a torus (see Figure~\ref{fig:Torus}).
+(The minor of $ \hbox{alt}_c(K_4) $ that is shown in Figure~\ref{fig:Torus} can be obtained by performing four $ 1 $-reductions and four $ \omega $-reductions on the edges of $ \hbox{alt}_c(K_4) $.)
 These alternating dimaps each have edges that are proper $ \mu $-semiloops for two or three distinct $ \mu $, a situation that cannot occur in the plane and which increases the ways in which a Tutte invariant may fail to be well defined.

-\begin{enumerate}[resume] \item How do we properly define extended Tutte invariants for alternating dimaps that are embedded on an orientable surface with genus greater than zero? \item Is the c-Tutte invariant well defined for some alternating dimaps that are embedded on an orientable surface with genus greater than zero?
+\begin{enumerate} \item How do we properly define extended Tutte invariants for alternating dimaps that are embedded on an orientable surface with genus greater than zero? \end{enumerate}

+Knowing that the c-Tutte invariant is an analogue of the Tutte polynomial under certain circumstances, a natural question that arises is: \begin{enumerate}[resume] \item Does the c-Tutte invariant yield another option to compute the Tutte polynomial for abstract planar graphs? \item Is the c-Tutte invariant well defined for some alternating dimaps that are embedded on an orientable surface with genus greater than zero?
 If so, can we characterise them? \item Can we evaluate the c-Tutte invariant in terms of the ribbon graph polynomial of Bollob\'{a}s and Riordan (cf. Theorem~\ref{thm:T_G=T_c_alt_c(G)})?
 (Suggested by Iain Moffatt.) \end{enumerate}